fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://portswigger.net/daily-swig/research-how-json-parsers-can-create-security-risks-when-it-comes-to-interoperability">-Research: How JSON parsers can create security risks when it comes to interoperability</a>

 <a href="http://Write-Up.u.medium.com/ssrf-to-fetch-aws-credentials-with-full-access-to-various-services-18cd08194e91">-SSRF to fetch AWS credentials with full access to multiple services</a>

+<a href="https://sapt.medium.com/how-to-report-dmarc-vulnerabilities-efficiently-to-earn-bounties-easily-f7a65ecdd20b">-How to Report DMARC Vulnerabilities Efficiently To Earn Bounties Easily</a>

 <a href="https://portswigger.net/daily-swig/vulnerabilities-in-smarty-php-template-engine-renders-cms-platforms-open-to-abuse">-Vulnerabilities in Smarty PHP template engine renders popular CMS platforms open to abuse</a>